hetznercloud/fleeting-plugin-hetzner/docs/guides/monitoring.md

 # Set up monitoring

 With the dynamic nature of auto scaling, it is recommended to monitor your GitLab CI infrastructure to know when something goes wrong or if anything could be improved.
-This document describe the basics to monitor your GitLab CI infrastructure when using the Hetzner Fleeting plugin.
+This document describes the basics to monitor your GitLab CI infrastructure when using the Hetzner Fleeting plugin.

 ## Collect the gitlab-runner metrics